-As of today, Lakewinds shoppers have donated:
+As of today, Lakewinds shoppers have raised:

 Would you like to round up your purchase today?

-Since the program started in 2015, your nickels and dimes have added up to more than $1,650,000.
+Since the program started in 2015, your nickels and dimes have added up to more than $1,800,000.
 Thank you for your repeated acts of generosity.
 They truly make a difference in making our world a better place!

-Each year, Round Up applications are accepted from October 1 to October 31.
+Each year, Round Up applications are accepted from Oct.
+1 to 31.
 Recipients will be notified by early January.

-Starting in 2020, the funds should be directly related to food access, building a healthier and more equitable food system, or sustainable agriculture.
-Funds should be used for a specific project, not for general operating costs.
+• Requested funds should be directly related to food access, building a healthier and more equitable food system, or sustainable agriculture.

 Applications